 History of the Helicopter: From Feathers to Hoppers

-The modern mechanical marvel we know as the helicopter began as a Chinese top consisting of a shaft -- a stick -- adorned with feathers on one end.
+The modern mechanical marvel we know as the helicopter began as a Chinese top consisting of a bamboo shaft — a stick — adorned with feathers on one end.
 Really.
 When a person placed the stick between his hands and spun it rapidly, the top would rise vertically into the air.
 Try it for yourself if you're feeling experimental.

 Eventually, engines evolved enough to move helicopters from the theoretical to the practical.
 Thomas Edison, who experimented with several helicopter designs in the early 1900s, demonstrated that both high aerodynamic efficiency of the rotor and serious power from an engine were required for successful vertical flight.
 Other innovations and design refinements quickly followed.
-The first generation of engine-powered helicopters -- known as hoppers -- emerged between about 1904 and the 1920s.
-The engineers who built these machines hailed from France, Great Britain, Russia and the Netherlands, and their inventions could make short, tethered flights of just a few seconds.
+The first generation of engine-powered helicopters emerged between about 1904 and the 1920s, with military interest leading aircraft innovations around World War I. The engineers who built these machines hailed from France, Great Britain, Russia and the Netherlands, and their inventions could make short, tethered flights of just a few seconds.
 Some of the machines carried pilots, while some were unmanned.
 Almost all of them were unreliable and difficult to control.